krishaamer/green-filter-research/research/literature/web3.md

 It’s a further development of the idea of carbon labels.

--   Nissinen, Seppälä, and Heinonen (2022) reports The European Commision has proposed a *Digital Product Passports* to help companies transfer environmental data.
+-   Nissinen, Seppälä and Heinonen (2022) reports The European Commision has proposed a *Digital Product Passports* to help companies transfer environmental data.
 Carbon labels are needed for green transformation.

 -   Reich et al. (2023) “Information gaps are identified as one of the major obstacles to realizing a circular economy.”

 -   Jensen et al. (2023) “support decision-making throughout product life cycles in favor of a circular economy.”

--   King, Timms, and Mountney (2023) “influence consumer behavior towards sustainable purchasing and responsible product ownership by making apparent sustainability aspects of a product life cycle.”x m
+-   King, Timms and Mountney (2023) “influence consumer behavior towards sustainable purchasing and responsible product ownership by making apparent sustainability aspects of a product life cycle.”x m

 -   Berger, Rusch, et al. (2023) “support Sustainable Product Management by gathering and containing product life cycle data.
 However, some life cycle data are considered sensitive by stakeholders, leading to a reluctance to share such data.”

 -   Plociennik et al. (2022) “Digital Lifecycle Passport (DLCP) hosted on a cloud platform and can be accessed by producers, users, recyclers”

--   Berger, Baumgartner, Weinzerl, Bachler, and Schöggl (2023) challenges with Electric Vehicle Batterys.
+-   Berger, Baumgartner, Weinzerl, Bachler and Schöggl (2023) challenges with Electric Vehicle Batterys.
 Berger, Baumgartner, Weinzerl, Bachler, Preston, et al. (2023) proposes Digital Battery Passports

 -   Van Capelleveen et al. (2023) literature overview